-Staff recommend that the College enter into a Master Services Agreement with Civitas Learning, Inc. for a three year period in the amount of \$345,000 with an initial implementation fee of \$27,500 to be paid in the first year.
+Action: Ms. Biemiller moved and Mr. Bergheiser seconded the motion that the Committee recommend to the full Board that the College enter into a Master Services Agreement with Civitas Learning, Inc. for a three year period in the amount of \$345,000 with an initial implementation fee of \$27,500 to be paid in the first year.
+The motion passed unanimously.